Installing VirtualBox on Kali (Host)

 We then move onto adding VirtualBox’s repository.
 We add this to a separate file, so it does not interfere with Kali Linux’s main repository.
+We also will be making sure to state where the keyring is at so the files can be properly signed.
 Our CPU architecture is amd64.
-You may need to later the example below if yours is different.
+You may need to alter the example below if yours is different.

 As we have altered our network repository, we need to re-build the cache.